- NAME: Patrick Stewart

 Partrick Stewart is an award-winning British star of stage and screen known for his roles in Star Trek: The Next Generation and the X-Men film series.

 Answer questions and see how you rank against other players.Play Now

-Actor, writer, director, and producer.
-Born Patrick Hewes Stewart on July 13, 1940, in Mirfield, England.
+Actor, writer, director and producer Patrick Hewes Stewart was born on July 13, 1940, in Mirfield, England.
 Widely known for his work on the popular science fiction television series Star Trek: The Next Generation, Patrick Stewart is a versatile performer, equally at home playing comic book characters and legendary Shakespearean parts.
 He comes from a modest beginning.
 "I grew up...in a house that had one room downstairs and one room upstairs.
 My brother and I shared a double bed in my parents' bedroom," he explained to Entertainment Weekly.

 Stewart developed a love of theater during his school years.
 Stewart's first career, however, was in journalism.
 Leaving school at 15, he went to work for a newspaper.
 He left after two years to become an actor.

 While studying at the Bristol Old Vic Theatre School, Stewart landed his significant stage role in Treasure Island in 1959.
 He worked on productions for several English repertory theater companies during the early 1960s, including the Manchester Library Theatre and Old Vic Theatre Company.
 With the Old Vic Company, Stewart had a chance to travel extensively, performing in different cities in Australia, New Zealand, and South America.